-Configurations with 1 SSB (left) and 7 SSBs (right)
+Figure 6: Configurations with 1 SSB (left) and 7 SSBs (right)

 The SSB is not necessarily transmitted on the centre frequency of the 5G channel.
 Common configurations are either the centre frequency, or at the lower or upper end of the 5G channel.
 The bandwidth of the SSB is 7.2 MHz for systems with 30 kHz subcarrier spacing and 3.6 MHz for systems with 15 kHz subcarrier spacing.